 Newspaper Production

 (Same as: Jour G285)

 Class members will help produce The Western Sun.
 All class members required to attend regular staff meetings.
 May not be taken concurrently with Journalism G285.
-This course may be taken 4 times.
-Newspaper Production courses Journ G284 and G285 may be taken for a maximum of four semester singularly or in combination.
 Lecture & lab.
 Optional pass/no pass grade.
-Newspaper Production courses may be taken for a maximum of four semesters.
-Therefore, the following courses may not be taken more than four semesters singularly or in combination: Journalism G284 and G285.
 Transferable to CSU.